 - Apply to the Department of Veterans Affairs for your Educational Benefits.

 - Apply for Financial Aid (School Code 006750).

 - Apply for Florida Residency for Tuition Purposes.

 - Check out Valencia scholarships.

-- Turn in Official Transcripts (including Military) to the Answer Center in person or mail directly to:
+- Turn in Official Transcripts (including Military) by mail to: